1987Jonathan/1987Jonathan.github.io/index.md

 ---
 Capstone Project
-[Exploring the Barriers to Affordable Housing in Oregon]
+[Exploring the Barriers to Affordable Housing in Oregon] For our capstone project, we conducted an in-depth analysis of the affordable housing landscape in Oregon.
+Working closely with my project partner, we demonstrated various aspects of our graduate education, including Data Engineering, Data Visualization, Machine Learning, Statistical Thinking, and Data Ethics.
+Our project involved both a comprehensive write-up and a presentation.

+Through our research, we discovered that Oregon faces a significant deficit in available homes.
+However, the state has begun implementing measures to address this issue.
+Notably, legislation has been enacted requiring all counties to report housing data and make it publicly accessible.
+Despite these efforts, we observed a lack of historical land sale records, which complicates the analysis.
+Additionally, we found that house prices in less populated counties are often inflated due to the inclusion of land with the home.

+One of the key legislative initiatives is H.B.
+2001, aimed at making homeownership more affordable in Oregon.
+While this is a positive step, our findings suggest that further action is needed to fully address the housing affordability crisis.

 ---
 SaaS Presentation
+[Final project for Intro SaaS/ProServ Sales]
+In our final project for the Intro to SaaS/ProServ Sales course, we developed a comprehensive sales pitch for Wide World Importers, focusing on addressing a key challenge within their operations.
+Our solution centered around enhancing their refrigeration trucks by integrating advanced monitoring, recording, tracking, and repair systems for their tractor trailers.

+We proposed a cutting-edge solution designed to streamline and optimize the management of refrigeration units.
+This included real-time monitoring to ensure consistent temperature control, recording data for compliance and analysis, and tracking system performance to predict maintenance needs.
+Additionally, we introduced a repair management component to minimize downtime and ensure the efficiency of the fleet.

+Our pitch aimed to showcase how these enhancements could improve operational efficiency, reduce costs, and ensure the reliability of refrigerated transport, ultimately delivering substantial value to Wide World Importers.
 ---
 Covid vaccination rate and deaths